• Home

 This psychometric scale comes in handy if your goal is to understand the views and perspectives towards a brand, product, or target market.

-How to Analyze Survey Data in Excel: Step-By-Step
+How to Analyze Survey Data in Excel?

-Excel is one of the most used visualization instruments.
+Excel is one of the most used visualization tools.
 However, the spreadsheet application lacks ready-made survey charts, such as Likert, or specialized visualizations like the Tornado Chart, which provides unique insights into comparative data sets with their distinctive shape and visual impact.

 We’re not advising you to do away with Excel in favor of other expensive tools.